ValksGodotTools/Template/README.md

 }
 ```

-Here is what a server packet could look like.
-The server is telling each client about all the others client position updates.
-The `Handle(...)` is executed on the client thread so only things on that thread should be accessed.
+Below is an example of a server packet.
+The server uses this packet to inform each client about the position updates of all other clients.
+The `Handle(...)` method is executed on the client thread, so only elements accessible on that thread should be accessed.
 ```cs
 public class SPacketPlayerPositions : ServerPacket
 {